Desert Island Jukebox: My 300 Favorite 45s of the 1960s (Part 6 of 10)

 1969

 As great as Credence was, it’s astounding how tired I grew of so many of their songs, even the non-hits.
-One of the notable exceptions has always been this raging little beauty; a tune that, perhaps more than the combined measure of its notes and lyrics, was able to embody and capture perfectly both the rage and the frustration being felt by so many young men my age for a war that by the end of the decade had spiraled out of control and had emerged as some toxic mix of the absurd and the all-too-real.
+One of the notable exceptions has always been this raging little beauty, a tune that, perhaps more than the combined measure of its notes and lyrics, was able to capture perfectly the rage and the frustration being felt by so many young men my age for a war that by the end of the decade had spiraled out of control and emerged as some toxic mix of the absurd and the all-too-real.

 143. Eight Miles High